Meet-ups, FIELD TRIPS, photo ops

 https://silvermansphotography.com

-Check the website for more specific details and information on how to register:
+Check the website for specific details and information on each of the workshops as well as how to register:

 www.silvermansphotography.com